Steevoo25/element_strings/README.md

 - run `python ./breaking_bad_algorithm.py`

 N.B.
 This project was first suggested to me by my friend Sam over 2 years ago, at which point I attempted it and was unable to provide a fully working program, which is why I have revisited it now.

+## TODO
+- Read words from a csv and write results to a csv
+- Data Analysis on english dictionary